 Nice to have, but not necessary:

-Combination injector/drenching gun
+- Combination injector/drenching gun

-Hand pumped milking machine
+- Hand pumped milking machine

 Most of what I do for them is my choice and they would probably do fine without me.
 Just be aware that they need more nutrition than you think they do and they can be very susceptible to parasites.

 Like what you read?

 Then you're gonna love my free PDF, 20 common survival items, 20 uncommon survival uses for each.
-That's 400 total uses for these innocent little items!
+That's 400 total uses for these dirt-cheap little items!